metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana-smart-contract.md

 ---
 publishedOn: 2022-08-18T03:13:57.930Z
-title: How to transfer tokens between accounts in Solana smart contract ? - Part 1
+title: How to transfer tokens between accounts in Solana smart contract ?
 subTitle: Understand how spl-tokens are transferred between accounts in solana using anchor framework
 featured: false